Uniswap/web3-react/README.md

 )
 ```

-#### V8
+#### v8

 With the new configuration, we pull in the connectors we configured and pass them to the Web3ReactProvider.

 The optional defaultSelectedConnector prop will let you choose the default selected wallet by the app.
 If not passed, the selectedConnector will be determined by finding the first "active" connector in the "connectors" array.
-If there are no "active" connectors, it will be the first element in the "connectors" array.
+If there are no "active" connectors, it will be the first element in the "connectors" array, in which the selectedConnector and the priorityConnector are the same.

 ```ts
 import { Web3ReactProvider } from '@web3-react/core'